bregman-arie/sre-checklist/README.md

 - [ ] Apply/Add labels for every type of resources.
 You may use this [page](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels) as a suggestion to which labels you should be adding
 - [ ] CD process for manifests/configurations (using something like Flux, ArgoCD)
+  - [ ] Make sure cluster bootstraping (the process of preparing the cluster) is managed fully using GitOps

 ### GitOps (e.g. ArgoCD)